operator-playground-io/Grafana-Operator-Playground-tile/tutorials/cleanup.md

 ---
-title: Grafana Operator cleanup Tutorial
+title: Grafana Operator cleanup.
-description: Learn how to cleanup the Grafana Operator
+description: Learn how to cleanup the Grafana Operator.
 ---